friedboats/udemy-angular-8-course/NOTES.md

 - **Component Decorator**
     - **selector**
-      - The HTML tag in which your abel to use later in your other component's templates.
+      - The HTML tag in which your able to use later in your other component's templates that use this component.
 Must be unique.
       - Usually preceeded by 'app-' and then the name of the component.
     - **templateURL**
       - References an external HTML file.
     - **template**
       - You can add inline template code inside of this property.
       - This must be in one line when using quotes.
-      - You can do multi-line with JavaScript template expressions, using back ticks.
+      - You can do a multi-line with JavaScript template multi-line expressions, using back ticks.
+    - **styleUrls**
+      - In an array b/c you can reference multiple styles here.
+      - This trumps the _styles_ decorator, if you have both (not that you would want that, but it let's you put both in without errors)
+    - **styles**
+      - I an array for string styles.
+      - Use back ticks for JavaScript multi-line expressions.
+    - **Example:**
        ```
       @Component({
-        selector: 'app-server'
+        selector: 'app-server' // <app-server></app-server>
+        //OR
+        selector: '[app-server]' // <div app-server></div> can use the selector as an attribute
+        //OR
+        selector: '.app-server' // <div class="app-server"></div> can use the selector as a class.
+Selecting by id will not work.
         templateUrl: './servers.component.html',
         //OR
         template: '<app-server></app-server><app-server></app-server>',